-Brooklyn Bridge Park operates under a mandate to be financially self sustaining.
-This mandate was memorialized in the Memorandum of Understanding signed by Governor George Pataki and Mayor Michael Bloomberg in 2002 that created Brooklyn Bridge Park.
-While a small fraction of the required operations and maintenance funds for the park will be collected from concessions located throughout the park, the majority of the funds will come from a limited number of revenue-generating development sites within the project’s footprint.
+Brooklyn Bridge Park operates under a mandate to be financially self-sustaining.
+This mandate was memorialized in the Park’s General Project Plan, which was approved in 2005.
+While a small fraction of the required operations and maintenance funds for the park will be collected from concessions, the majority of the funds will come from a limited number of revenue-generating development sites within the project’s footprint.
 The development program was determined after an in-depth analysis of the potential development types and locations.
 The analysis focused on finding uses that would (1) generate sufficient revenue to support park operations, (2) minimize the size of the required development footprint, and (3) be compatible with the surrounding park and neighborhood uses.
 Development locations were chosen to (1) take advantage of the existing urban context by concentrating development on the city side of the site, particularly around the park entrances (2) maintain the protected view corridor from the Brooklyn Heights Promenade, and (3) create vital, active urban junctions at each of the park’s three main entrances.

 The approved development program includes the sites and uses outlined below:

 One Brooklyn Bridge Park (OBBP) is an existing occupied residential condominium building.
 Completed in 2008, this building is a converted 1,000,000+ square foot warehouse building located along Furman Street just south of Joralemon Street.
 The building includes over 440 residential units, approximately 80,000 square feet of ground floor retail, and over 500 parking spaces.

 Located at the Old Fulton Street entrance to the Park, the Pier 1 development site includes two parcels.
 The larger parcel to the north is approximately 65,000 square feet, and the smaller parcel is approximately 35,000 square feet.